Clinical Development

 WHO Group 2 : Pulmonary Hypertension with Left Heart Disease

 The HELP Trial was a Phase 2 study designed to evaluate the hemodynamic effects of levosimendan at rest, during exercise, and on exercise capacity after 6 weeks of treatment in patients with advanced PH-HFpEF.
 The initial part of the trial included a heart catheterization at rest and exercise before and after receiving levosimendan for 24 hours.
-That showed a marked effect in lowering the PCWP and the central venous pressure.
+Following 24 hours of IV administration of levosimendan showed a marked effect in lowering the PCWP and the central venous pressure.
 The second part was a randomized placebo-controlled design to test if these effects would be sustained over 6 weeks, and result in an improvement in exercise capacity as determined by a 6 minute walk test.
 After 6 weeks the patients who received the levosimendan had sustained hemodynamic effects and an improvement in exercise capacity, while the patients who received placebo had no change in hemodynamics and a worsening in exercise capacity.
 This was the first time that any treatment of PH-HFpEF showed sustained beneficial effects.

 Future Phase 3 Development